aaryaamoharir/cadence_2B_bttai/README.md

 ---

-## 🙏 **Acknowledgements** (Optional but encouraged)
+## 🙏 **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.
+Thank your Dr. Farhan Raseed, Matt Brems, and the Break Through Tech team for helping us throughout this process and giving us the opporutnity to build this product.